deficollective/defiscan/src/content/protocols/spark.md

 ## Conclusion

-Spark has a critical dependency on Sky, which results in a _high centralization_ score for the _Autonomy_, _Upgradeability_, and _Exit Window_ sections.
-Overall, this gives Spark the score of **Stage 0**.
+Spark has a critical, unmitigated dependency on Sky, a _Stage 0_ protocol, for both its _Savings USDS_ and _SparkLend_ products.
+This results in a _High_ centralization score for Spark's _Autonomy_, _Upgradeability_, and _Exit Window_.
+Spark thus also achieves **Stage 0**.

-Spark can only become Stage 1 if Sky becomes a Stage 1 protocol and the [Sparklend Freezer](#security-council) respects our security councils requirements.
-It could further become Stage 2 if Sky becomes Stage 2, Chronicle becomes a low centralization protocol, and Spark has a 30-day _Exit Window_.
+Spark can advance to _Stage 1_, if Sky achieves _Stage 1_ and the [Sparklend Freezer](#security-council) is updated to a Security Council setup.
+Spark could further advance to _Stage 2_ if Sky achieves _Stage 2_, its Chronicle dependency achieves a _Low_ centralization score, and the [Sparklend Freezer](#security-council) permissions are assigned to an onchain governance system with a 30-day _Exit Window_.

 > Overall score: Stage 0